-- The ability operates on charges, with a maximum of 3 charges stored
+- The ability has a maximum of 3 charges that regenerate over time.

-- Dashing through a soft wall costs Oryx 5HP damage
+- Dashing through a soft wall inflicts 5HP damage to Oryx.

-- Using sprint through wall consumes all available charges
+- Using a sprint through a wall consumes all available charges.

-- The cooldown for 1 charge is ~8 seconds
+- The cooldown for 1 charge is approximately 8 seconds.

 WHAT CAN REMAH DASH DO?

 - Dash through soft walls: Oryx can break through surfaces that defenders can reinforce and attackers can breach without the need for dedicated hard breaching operators.

 - Create openings in adjacent walls: By aiming the dash at the conjunction of two walls, Oryx can create an opening between them.